Robert Frimtzis: Career

 Later, as the engineering department manager, and assistant laboratory manager of systems engineering for a critical defense satellite program, Frimtzis had responsibility for the design and analysis of all major analytically complex spacecraft functions, such as orbit, and attitude determination, and spacecraft pointing.
 In addition to being responsible for trajectory analysis and launch vehicle integration, he also managed various studies of advanced defense satellite systems.

 In 1978, at TRW, Redondo Beach, California, Frimtzis, as an assistant to the director of systems engineering conducted various advanced system studies.
-Subsequently, he was the project manager of the Gamma Ray Observatory (GRO), where he was responsible for winning the competitive study and negotiating one hundred million dollar contract to build the huge spacecraft requiring the entire shuttle to launch it into earth orbit.
+Subsequently, he was the project manager of the Gamma Ray Observatory (GRO), where he was responsible for winning the competitive study and negotiating one hundred million dollar contract to build the huge spacecraft requiring the entire shuttle to launch it into Earth orbit.
 He was later the project manager of a space laser crosslink system.

 In 1984, Robert Frimtzis with his wife, a mechanical engineer, founded in Torrance, California, RFA Associates Inc., a software engineering company, contracting with major aerospace companies like TRW, Hughes, Rockwell, and Northrop.
 RFA also developed a logistics analysis program called LISA for use by government contractors.

-Robert Frimtzis is currently retired and lives in California.

 Book

 Robert Frimtzis’ memoir From Tajikistan to the Moon - was a finalist in the 2009 San Diego Book Awards, and received Honorable Mention in New York Book Festival, and the Beach Book Festival.
-His inspirational true story reflects tragedy, survival, and triumph of the human spirit.
-Robert’s perseverance in the face of adversity will help the reader navigate life’s challenges, overcome obstacles to success, and achieve the American dream.
+His inspirational true story reflects tragedy, survival, and "triumph of the human spirit".